hrkeni/oregon-trail/README.md

 ## Features

-- 🔍 **Multi-site Scraping**: Automatically extract listing details from Zillow, Trulia, Rent.com, Apartments.com, Craigslist, and Redfin
+- 🔍 **Multi-site Scraping**: Automatically extract listing details from Zillow, Trulia, Rent.com, Apartments.com, Craigslist, Redfin, and HotPads
 - 🔄 **Smart Updates**: Updates existing listings instead of creating duplicates when re-scraping the same URL
 - 📊 **Google Sheets Integration**: Save all listings to a shared spreadsheet
 - 🗑️ **Data Management**: Clear all listings with confirmation prompts